grafana/agent/docs/sources/flow/getting-started/opentelemetry-to-lgtm-stack.md

 ## Grafana Mimir or Prometheus Remote Write

 [Prometheus Remote Write][] is a popular metrics transmission protocol supported by most metrics systems, including [Grafana Mimir][] and Grafana Cloud.
 To send from OTLP to Prometheus, we do a passthrough from the [otelcol.exporter.prometheus][] to the [prometheus.remote_write][] component.
-The Prometheus remote write component in {{< param "PRODUCT_ROOT_NAME" >}} is a robust protocol implementation, including a Write Ahead Log (WAL) for resiliency.
+The Prometheus remote write component in {{< param "PRODUCT_NAME" >}} is a robust protocol implementation, including a Write Ahead Log (WAL) for resiliency.

 ```river
 otelcol.exporter.prometheus "default" {